 - Reduce the heat to medium-low and add the garlic, paprika, cumin, and cayenne, if using.
 Stir and let cook for about 30 seconds, then add the tomatoes and harissa paste.
 Simmer for 15 minutes until the sauce is thickened.

 - Add the spinach and stir until wilted.
-Make 3 to 5 wells in the sauce and crack in the eggs.
+Use the back of a spoon to make 3 to 5 wells in the sauce.
+Crack in the eggs.
 Cover and cook until the eggs are set, 5 to 8 minutes.
 The timing will depend on how runny you like your egg yolks.

 - Season with salt and pepper to taste and sprinkle with the feta, parsley, avocado, and microgreens, if using.
 Serve with toasted bread for scooping.